Code-Institute-Submissions/Milestoneprojectone-2/README.md

 Content The content is from my partner and me.

 Media The photos is from me and my partner.

+I have been using the W3 schools own Libraries.

 Acknowledgements I got insperations because my partner did not have a website for his company.
 Its something we talked about earlier so when the milestone came i already knew what to do.